developer-portal/content/tech/languages/python/fastapi-installation.md

 ## First Application

-This is an example of how a FastApi application look like.
+The following is an example of an application using FastApi.
 Create a file named 'main.py'.

 ```python